Copacabana (Bolivia): Top 10 Things To Do

 Capilla del Señor de la Cruz de Colquepata

-No 6 – Cerro Calvario
+No 6 – Hike the Cerro Calvario

 Cerro Calvario